 Hay Farm is home to the largest herd of rare breed Clydesdale Heavy Horses within the North of England.
 The farm is steeped in history and in years gone by was an integral part of the Estate, the surrounding land being worked with 17 Clydesdales until the last ones left in the 1950s.
 These majestic beasts returned to the Estate in 2012 to tell their story both past and present through a dedicated visitor centre.

 In 2017 the centre was awarded Approved Rare Breed Centre status, as it is not only home to the horses, but also to other rare breeds which would once have been commonplace.

 In the adjacent yard other rare breed animals can be viewed, all of which are in breeding programmes to help preserve their future survival.
-Outside in the fields heavy horses and rare breed sheep can be viewed in their natural surroundings.
+Outside in the fields heavy horses can be viewed in their natural surroundings.
 Visitors are respectfully asked not to feed the animals as this can encourage biting, however carrots or apples can be left with staff to add to the animals’ daily feeds.

 The centre is dog friendly and has wheelchair access.
 Group visits are welcome (homemade picnics available if booked in advance.)
 School/Educational Visits can be arranged and tailored to specific requirements.